HL7/davinci-pr/input/pagecontent/index.md

 * Payers simply returning payment without an accompanying remit
 * Crossover claims – i.e. when a payer (typically a government payer) automatically forwards the claim to the patient’s secondary insurance – a complicated and error-prone process that often creates processing issues for the secondary payer
 * Some payers don’t allow out of network providers to enroll for ERA, so when an out-of-network provider submits a claim to a payer, it can sometimes cause the remits to not get returned as expected
-* For payers that allow providers to submit to the local network plan that services their region instead of the patient’s home plan, the general complexity of payer claim and remittance routing arrangements can cause issues
+* For payers that have specific payer claim and remittance routing arrangements for remittances, the general complexity of these arrangements can cause issues
 * If a remittance is sent as a paper, that can sometimes get shredded by accident or get lost in the mail

 ### Shared Tax Identification Numbers (TIN)